Healthdirect Free Australian health advice you can count on.

 What causes ovarian cancer?

-No one knows exactly what causes ovarian cancer.
-However, there are a few factors that have been shown to affect your chance of developing ovarian cancer.
+The cause of ovarian cancer is unknown.
+However, there are factors that have been shown to affect your chance of developing ovarian cancer.

 Risk factors that may increase your risk of developing cancer include: